PowerDNS/pdns/docs/changelog/pre-4.0.rst

 -  PostgreSQL backend was case sensitive and returned only answers in case an exact match was found.
 The Generic PostgreSQL backend is now officially all lower case and zone2sql in PostgreSQL mode enforces this.
-Documentation has been been updated to reflect the case change.
+Documentation has been updated to reflect the case change.
    Thanks to Maikel Verheijen of Ladot for spotting this!
 -  Documentation bug - postgresql create/index statements created a
    duplicate index.
 If you've previously copy pasted the commands and